Chemaclass/knob-mvc/README.md

 * Knob MVC
 * This is a PHP MVC Framework for creating Wordpress templates easier and with more fun than ever before.
 * Version: 1.0
-* Author José María Valera Reales
+* Author: José María Valera Reales

 ### You'll need [Knob-base](https://github.com/Chemaclass/knob-base/)